ParasharaRamesh/NUS-CS5446-Its_ah_me_Mario-/thoughts.md

-But set pip and wheel version using: pip install setuptools==65.5.0 pip==21  # gym 0.21 installation is broken with more recent versions pip install wheel==0.38.0

-2.!pip -qq install stable-baselines3==1.6.0
-pip install stable-baselines3
-pip install -qq gym-super-mario-bros pip install tensorboard
+But set pip and wheel version using: pip install setuptools==65.5.0 pip==21  # gym 0.21 installation is broken with more recent versions pip install wheel==0.38.0 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 pip -qq install stable-baselines3==1.6.0 pip install stable-baselines3 pip install -qq gym-super-mario-bros pip install tensorflow (this is primarly for tensorboard)

 Use this for video reply if training in colab: